The Guide to How Anxiety Works: Using Neuroscience to Explain Anxiety

 You may think: “I’ll never find another job,” “How will I pay the bills?”
 “I’m going to be living on the streets,” etc.

-How The Cortex Anxiety Process Works:
+How the Cortex Anxiety Process Works

 The cortex doesn't necessarily need actual experiences to activate the amygdala.

-Thoughts and mental imagery unrelated to actual experience can be enough to activate the amygdala if the amygdala believes them to be threatening.
+Thoughts and mental imagery unrelated to experience can be enough to activate the amygdala if the amygdala believes them to be threatening.

 The amygdala causes the actual sensations and experiences of anxiety.